morganecf/jitsi-party/README.md

 ```

 ### A slightly irritating note
-It seems like the Jitsi Meet library isn't intended to be consumed the way you'd use a regular JS library in a modern app.
-We have to use a script tag to get it working:
+It seems like the Jitsi Meet library isn't intended to be consumed the way you'd use a regular JS library in a modern app, i.e., it seems you can't import it.
+We have to use a script tag to get it working, and then access the global variable:
 ```html
 <body>
   ...